All Episodes

 What does this mean?

-If you look at it, the phone is just an app, then TV channels can just become apps.
+If you look at it, the phone is just an app.

-If I were in the cable TV business or Direct TV, I would be very worried right now because of something that they just released in Mountain Lion.
+If I were in the cable TV business or direct TV, I would be very worried right now because of something that they just released in Mountain Lion.

-It's called airplay mirroring.
+It's called AirPlay Mirroring.

-You have an Apple TV box, 99 bucks.
+You have an Apple TV box, $99.

-Now there's no live TV streaming than another, but uh you want to you're watching a YouTube video that you want to watch on your on your 60-inch screen, just mirror it from your computer with uh with airplay, and it's uh you need a $99 Apple TV box to make it happen.
+Now, there's no live TV streaming or nothing, but you're watching a YouTube video that you want to watch on your 60-inch screen, just mirror it from your computer with AirPlay.

-But uh they've they've got their hooks into the future in that company, like I would love to know.
+But they've got their hooks into the future in that company.

 They're three to five years ahead of everybody.

-Alfred Tulari, California, great to have you on the EIB network.
+Great to have you on the EIB Network.

 Hello.

-Yes, sir, how are you doing, Rosin?
+How are you doing, Rosins?

 Excellent.